shay-o/analytics-1.4-apis/docs/data-insertion-api/overview/c_data_insertion_process.md

     -   Microsoft .Net Framework version 1.1 supports the HTTP header: `Expect: 100-Continue in HTTP POST requests`, but Experience Cloud servers reject POST data sent with this type of request.
 To avoid this, set `ServicePointManager.Expect100Continue = False`.
 For more information, see [http://msdn.microsoft.com/library/en-us/cpref/html/frlrfsystemnetservicepointmanagerclassexpect100continuetopic.asp](http://msdn.microsoft.com/library/en-us/cpref/html/frlrfsystemnetservicepointmanagerclassexpect100continuetopic.asp) .

 ## HTTP GET

+Note: We recommed using HTTP POST with JSON as this will be the supported format in the long-term.
+HTTP GET and HTTP POST using XML will be deprecated eventualy.

 Use an HTTP GET to submit data to the Data Insertion URL in a query-string format that supports shortened variable names \(for more information, see "Variables and Query String Parameters" in the *Analytics Implementation Guide*, available at **Help** \> **Documentation** in the Experience Cloud.